nitinkc/nitinkc.github.io/_posts/Java/2023-10-10-asynchronous-programming.md

 {% include toc title="Index" %}

-Subroutine : Function you call and get a response

-Coroutine : no entry point, no exit point.
-Just like a conversations

-Continuations :

 **Concurrency** : looking for a new job, while working on the current job, during office hours.
 **Parallelism** : maintaining 2 jobs, with 2 managers, without telling either manager **Asynchronous** : While Brewing coffee, read emails and get back to coffee when it's done.